Nisa-a/Patient-Mortality-Prediction-with-ML/README.md

 - Source: `mortality_df.csv`
 - This dataset is a refined version of the original breast_cancer_data.csv, where irrelevant or redundant variables were removed, and only the most informative features were retained for analysis.
 - Features used include:
-  - Age, Sex, Tumor Staging (T, N, A, 6th), Tumor Size
+  - Age, Sex, Tumor Staging, Tumor Size
   - Estrogen and Progesterone Status
   - Regional Node Examination
   - Histological Grade and Differentiation